 If you are looking to sell your inherited property for fair market value but cannot find a buyer, consider selling the property at fair market value to an individual or corporation with whom you have had prior dealings.

 Selling the property at fair market value means that capital gains tax does not apply.
-If you sell below fair market value then it can be considered as depreciation by the IRS hence taxable.
+If you sell below fair market value, the IRS can consider it depreciation, hence taxable.

-Capital loss can be used to offset gains from other taxable assets so if you have a lot of fair market values that you need to offset then it’s very possible that selling an inherited home below fair market value will help you save quite a bit of money.
+Capital loss can be used to offset gains from other taxable assets, so if you have many fair market values that you need to offset, selling an inherited home below fair market value may help you save quite a bit of money.

 Owe tax on the fair market value of the inherited property?

-If you sell your inherited home for fair market value, capital gains tax applies.
+Capital gains tax applies if you sell your inherited home for fair market value.

-If you choose to sell below fair market value then the difference between the sales price and fair market value at the time of sale will be considered as a capital loss on an asset that can be used to offset other capital gains.
+If you choose to sell below fair market value, the difference between the sales price and fair market value at the time of sale will be considered a capital loss on an asset that can be used to offset other capital gains.

 What assets can avoid probate?

 Probate is the court-supervised process of transferring a deceased person’s assets to their heirs.
 Assets that avoid probate avoid this additional step and pass directly to beneficiaries due to how the asset is titled or structured.
-In order for an asset to avoid probate, it must be owned entirely by one person, whether singly or jointly with someone else.
+An asset must be owned entirely by one person, whether singly or jointly with someone else, to avoid probate.

 What can I do with my inherited property?

-Before you decide on what price to sell your inherited property at, think about where you want to move.
+Before you decide on what price to sell your inherited property, consider where you want to move.
 If you are moving closer to family, perhaps it would be better for you to sell the property at fair market value so that it doesn’t become a nuisance when someone knocks on your door looking for their long-lost relative.

-If you inherit property that you have no immediate use for, it may be better to sell below fair market value so long as the capital gains tax won’t apply instead of leaving a fair market value asset to sit and collect dust.
+If you inherit property you have no immediate use for; it may be better to sell below fair market value so long as the capital gains tax won’t apply instead of leaving a fair market value asset to sit and collect dust.

-If you are set on selling the inherited property below fair market value then please ensure that you consult with an expert tax specialist who will be able to help determine whether or not your sale is taxable.
+If you are set on selling the inherited property below fair market value, please consult with an expert tax specialist who can help determine whether your sale is taxable.

 Call Now (818) 651-8166